tinygo-org/tinyhci/README.md

 docker run --device=/dev/ttyACM0 -v /media:/media:shared tinygohci:latest tinygo flash -target circuitplay-express examples/blinky1
 ```

+## Why we created TinyHCI

+We did not use [GoHCI](https://github.com/periph/gohci) because our requirements are a bit different.
+In our case the actual tests are executed on the microcontrollers themselves vs. being executed on various other connected machines.
+Also we wanted TinyHCI to be able to take advantage of the newer Checks API vs. the older Status API.

+We also did not use the [Github Actions local runner](https://github.com/actions/runner) because we wanted more discreet control over the integration server, and also because we did not want to install all of the dependencies for .NET for Linux.

 ## Thanks

-Thanks to @maruel for the work on GoHCI which has been an influence on this project.
+Thanks to [@maruel](https://github.com/maruel) for the work on GoHCI which has certainly been an influence on this project.

-Also thanks to Github for providing the free code hosting and CircleCI for providing the CI services that are the foundation for this project.
+Also thanks to Github for providing code hosting and CircleCI for providing CI services that are the foundation for this project.

+## License

+This project has been licensed under the BSD 3-clause license, just like the Go and TinyGo projects.